跳到主要内容

 constructor(private configService: ConfigService<EnvironmentVariables>) {

-// this is invalid as URL is not a property on the EnvironmentVariables interface
+// TypeScript Error: this is invalid as the URL property is not defined in EnvironmentVariables

 }